Bulimo/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 	.
 You are not allowed to declare new variables of “type” array .
 You are not allowed to hard-code special values
 	.
 We will use the -fsanitize=signed-integer-overflow gcc flag to compile your code.

+12. 101-keygen.c : Create a program that generates random valid passwords for the program 101-crackme.

+	.
+You are allowed to use the standard library
+	.
+You don’t have to pass the betty-style tests (you still need to pass the betty-doc tests) . man srand, rand, time
+	. gdb and objdump can help